 How I Wear My Cargo Jacket

-Mad for Plaid
+1. Mad for Plaid

 Cargo jackets and plaid go together like apple-picking and fresh cider donuts.
 Or like pumpkin spice lattes and college girls.
 Basically, they’re a match made in autumnal heaven, and you should not question their eternal appeal.

-Paint the Town
+2. Paint the Town

-For a night out, give the moto jacket a rest and reach for a cargo jacket instead.
-Not only will it keep you comfortable and warm, but the cargo jacket’s laid-back vibe will effortlessly pull your outfit together.
+For a night out, give the moto jacket a rest and reach for a cargo jacket outfits instead.
+Not only will it keep you comfortable and warm, but the cargo jacket’s laid-back vibe will effortlessly pull your outfit ideas together.
 It also helps to tone down a sexier look, whether it’s a bandage skirt or a crop top and faux-leather skirt combo.

-Fall for Frocks
+3. Fall for Frocks

-For many of those “love-it-but-how-do-I-wear-this-trend” clothes, the cargo jacket is the answer to their prayers!
+For many of those “love-it-but-how-do-I-wear-this-trend” clothes, the cargo jacket outfit is the answer to their prayers!
 (I think of clothes like they’re the toys from Toy Story – just as Woody and Jessie are sad when they’re not played with, your clothes are feeling sad that they’re not being worn!)

-A neutral cargo jacket is a great foil for crazy prints or dramatic hemlines.
+A neutral cargo jacket is a great foil for wild prints or dramatic hemlines.
 Maxi dress?
 Patterned romper?
 Hi-low skirt?
 Awesome pants that you bought for €10 while you were abroad and happen to match your duvet cover?
 Put a cargo jacket on it!